theobori/CTF/NewbieCTF2019/Find The Plain/README.md

 ![expert](./images/information_expert.png)

-Now we know its encrypted `k459iki6m5j094m2lmkhjmi9527l81ml` with rot algorithm with key = 7.
+Now we know `k459iki6m5j094m2lmkhjmi9527l81ml` is encrypted with rot algorithm with key = 7.

 So we have to decrypt it `26 - 7 = 19` so we can decrypt it with key = 19.